JThurling/BankingApplication/README.md

 **Website:**
 View final result at http://jtbank.azurewebsites.net/

+**Edit: Might not be able to serve file depending on browser - https:// certificate error.
+You are able to download the file**

 **I. Creation of accounts with details:**
 - Full Name - ✅
 - Full Address - ✅